 About This Site

 This guide is a compendium of information about inline skating in and near New York City.
 It was first created Oct.
 29, 1994 and for a few months called the "New York City Rollerskating FAQ".
-At over twenty years old, NYCSK8 is by far the oldest local or regional inline skate guide on the web (the only older local skate guides were the original Philadelphia and Houston skate FAQs, and neither of those survived past 1995) and one of the oldest inline skating web sites of any kind.
+At thirty years old, NYCSK8 is by far the oldest local or regional inline skate guide on the web (the only older local skate guides were the original Philadelphia and Houston skate FAQs, and neither of those seems to have survived past 1995) and one of the oldest inline skating websites of any kind.

 Depending on how hardcore you are, you can skate outdoors year-round in the city, taking a break only when there's been a snowstorm that hasn't melted yet.
 The prime season is April though October, but even in the depths of January and February, there will be some very skateable weekends with temperatures in the 40s.

-When the temperature gets down to about 30°F, light layers covered by some sort of windproof outer garment seem to do the trick.
+When the temperature gets down to about 30°F, light layers covered by windproof "barrier" jacket seem to do the trick.
 I've found that a T-shirt, sweater or ski vest, lightly padded wind breaker, "Drylete" tights, light gloves (under wrist guards), bandanna and a helmet suffice when added to the usual skates, socks, and armor; if the sun is out and it's not windy, you can even ditch the windbreaker.
 However, as the temperature falls below 30°F, muscles and skate wheels become less responsive so that artistic and trick skating become more difficult.

 On the other hand, when the temperature is over 80°F, you might encounter skaters wearing not much, some pushing the limits on how much skin they can safely and legally expose.
 We'll leave that decision to you, but remember to stay hydrated.
 Few things are worse than a nice day of skating wiped out by a case of heatstroke.